elang2/elang2.github.io/_posts/2015-05-26-Cassandra on AWS-Part3-Backup Strategy.md

 The snapshot backups and incremental backups can be collected from the nodes and then pushed into S3 for use during restore.

--Snapshot backup should be taken on a daily basis at 12:00 A.M midnight.
+- Snapshot backup should be taken on a daily basis at 12:00 A.M midnight.
--Snapshots & incremental backup files older than 7 days can be deleted from S3.
+- Snapshots & incremental backup files older than 7 days can be deleted from S3.
--S3 backup location should be named and organized based on Cluster and node names.
+- S3 backup location should be named and organized based on Cluster and node names.
 In case of AWS these will be Region and AZs.

 ##Cassandra Node Failure Recovery Strategy